diego0815/DCCInterfaceMaster/README.txt

 ===========

+Compared to upstream the following has been changed:
+* compatibility for ESP32C3
+* conditional compilation for ESP Cores 2.x and 3.x for Arduino
+* some minor cleanup of if then else structures
+* indentation fixes

 modified by Philipp Gahtow 2015-2021 digitalmoba@arcor.de
 * - add a store for active loco, so you can request the actual state
 * - add a store for BasicAccessory states